Mirulfiz04/Gitclass/README.md

 # Git class

+echo "hello world"

-as a programmer, we should know about the version control systems
+<h1>as a programmer, we should know about the version control systems</h1>

 My name Amirul Hafiz bin Anuar